-Hope you enjoyed your Thanksgiving weekend!
-If you have any turkey left over from the big meal, here’s a recipe you may want to try out!
+This is a great recipe if you have any turkey left over from your big holiday meals!
 I found this recipe for French Onion Turkey Casserole at CampbellsKitchen.com.
 As I typically do, though, I added extra cheese to this, and I’m glad I did–I thought it was great with the extra cheese!

 The original recipe calls this dish a “savory bread pudding,” and I think that’s a good way to describe it–it’s not super-meaty, but the bread, French Onion soup, and cheese give it a nice texture and flavor.
 It is mildly savory, by the way, so for those of you who like your food a little more seasoned, you may want to add 1/4 teaspoon of salt to the mixture.
 And the savory flavor seemed a little stronger to me the next day, when I ate some of what was left over, so this is one of those recipes that tastes good even when it sits refrigerated overnight!

 This makes a great side dish, but if you’d like it to be more of a main meal, I would add a little more turkey to it, which I’m noting in the recipe below (the ingredients really fill up the pan, so if you do add extra meat, you may need to cut back on the bread, depending on how deep your baking pan is).
 This is made in a 2-quart casserole dish (you can also make it in a 9×9″ or 11×7″ baking pan–I used an 11×7″ baking pan).